bikeindex/bike_index_ios/README.md

 #### Tests

-Set up the local suite of tools and run `bundle exec fastlane ios tests`.
+Test-driven development is an important tool for this project.
+In your local environment run the tests with Xcode, or set up the local suite of tools to install fastlane and run `bundle exec fastlane ios tests`.

+##### UI Test configuration

+Running UI Tests from Xcode may cache logged-in state.
+Set up a credentials xcconfig file to ensure UI tests are always able to log-in and proceed (for both Xcode and fastlane invocations).

+1. Copy the SharedTests/Test-credentials-template.xcconfig file to SharedTests/Test-credentials.xcconfig.
+2. Edit the source to add a test username and password that are valid credentials for the server configured by corresponding build scheme (see: BikeIndex-development.xcconfig) you'll be using.
+3. In the simulator erase all content and settings to clear out any previous credentials.
+4. Run the UI tests through Xcode or `bundle exec fastlane scan --only-testing "BikeIndexUITests"`!

+##### Run an individual test case

+Fastlane scan can run a single test case such as: `bundle exec fastlane scan --only-testing "BikeIndexUITests/ManufacturerKeyboardUITestCase"`.

 ## License